-The following applies to devices (special versions) which are operated according to ATEX in Ex zone 2:
+The following also applies to devices (special versions) which are operated according to ATEX in Ex zone 2:

-The ULTRAMAT 23 gas analyzers for use in Ex zone 2 must be installed in a lockable enclosure.
+The ULTRAMAT 23 gas analyzers (MLFB No. 7MB2335, 7MB2337, and 7MB2338) for use in Ex zone 2 must be installed in an appropriate enclosure.
 This enclosure must comply with the requirements of EN 60079-15 and must be designed for all ambient conditions which can occur during operation.
-This enclosure only be opened using a tool (e.g. a key).